 It followed the Little Bitterroot River from the OBS 1 location to the point where Sullivan Creek empties into the Little Bitterroot.
 That location was noted in the journal.
 From there he followed Sullivan Creek to a point a little south of the settlement of Niarada.
 Wild Horse Island, on the west side of the lake at the town of Elmo, can be clearly identified in both the Google photo and on Thompson's map.
 The green line on the photo represents the approximate location of the Indian road to the lake.

-From Niarada it swung to the east and pretty much followed the same route as State Highway 28 to near Elmo where Highway 28 intersects Highway 93.
-The road then swung to a northerly direction eventually falling into the Flathead Valley in the vicinity of the city of Kalispell.
+From Niarada the road swung to the east and basically followed the same route as Highway 28 to near Elmo where it intersects Highway 93.
+It then swung to a northerly direction eventually falling into the Flathead Valley in the near of the city of Kalispell.
 Note the obvious jog in the road shown on Thompson's map above a little south of OBS 2.
 This map shows what is likely that switchback in the existing county road a short distance northwest of Niarada.

 Our conclusions about the most likely location of Thompson's route were based on a combination of using journal notes as well as plotting where early roads appeared on old maps.
 We then interpolated the most likely travel route between those points based on landmarks such as ridgelines, streams and other prominent and/or easily identified features.